zoto96/RitaBot/_pages/new-bot.md

 ### Step 4 - Invite your bot to your server and configure it!

-Replace the CLIENTID string in the following url with your own apps client id:
+Replace the "CLIENTID" in the following url with the client ID of your bot:

 ```
 https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8